Did you know that about 60% of the energy consumed in commercial offices is directly or indirectly related to artificial lighting?

 Much of the artificial lighting is converted into heat, raising the room temperature and increasing the cooling loads, thus increasing the air conditioning workloads in the buildings.
 This increases the carbon dioxide emissions and other greenhouse gases resulting in global warming.

-With about 300 clear sunny days in a year in India Natural daylighting is a great way to improve the lighting of a building naturally and offers a great solution to the above problem.
+With about 300 clear sunny days in a year in India, natural Solar energy lighting is a great way to improve the lighting of a building naturally and offers a great solution to the above problem.
 Not only does it bring in significant cost savings and sustainability but also improves the overall well-being of individuals for enhanced productivity.

 Factors to look at to bring down energy costs: